udacity/nd063-c1-design-for-availability-resilience-and-reliability-project-starter/README.md

 1. From the AWS console - go to the [Route 53 service HealthChecks page](https://console.aws.amazon.com/route53/healthchecks/home?region=us-east-1#/).

 2. Create a health check for the application web service:
-..a.
+ a.
 Name:  C1-WebService-HealthCheck
-..b.
+ b.
 Specify Endpoint By:  Select Domain Name
-..c.
-Domain Name:  Copy and paste the Application URL  DNS name from the end of Exercise 1 ..d.
+ c.
+Domain Name:  Copy and paste the Application URL  DNS name from the end of Exercise 1
+ d.
 Path: Enter the word health
-..e.
+ e.
 Expand the Advanced Configuration Section
-..f.
+ f.
 Select String Matching: Select Yes
-..g.
-Search String: Enter **Application health STATUS=UP** ..h.
+ g.
+Search String: Enter **Application health STATUS=UP**
+ h.
 Hit **Next**, and **Do not setup an Alarm**.
-..i.
+ i.
 Create the Health Check

-See an Example below.
+See an Example below:

 ![HealthCheckExample](212.png)